Conservation Volunteers Australia: Corporate volunteering

-In addition to providing financial support for projects, many of CVA's corporate partners have developed meaningful staff volunteer programs with the organisation.
+In addition to providing financial support for projects, many of CVA's corporate partners have developed staff volunteer programs with the organisation.

 Volunteer interpreter program

-Tidbinbilla Nature Reserve, part of Parks Conservation and Lands (PCL) within the Department of Territory and Municipal Services (ACT Government), and Conservation Volunteers have formed a highly innovative and mutually beneficial partnership to deliver visitor management and interpretation services using professionally trained and managed volunteers.
+Tidbinbilla Nature Reserve, part of Parks Conservation and Lands (PCL) within the Department of Territory and Municipal Services (ACT Government), and Conservation Volunteers have formed a partnership to deliver visitor management and interpretation services using volunteers.
 The five-year partnership was established in 2007 and Conservation Volunteers now employ full-time staff based at Tidbinbilla Nature Reserve to manage the volunteer interpreter program and the visitor centre on behalf of PCL.
 Volunteers complete a formal training program facilitated by environmental and interpretation experts, plus ongoing professional development.
 The ACT National Parks Association was critical of the handover to a volunteer organisation, accusing the state government or neglecting its responsibilities.

 Corporate partnerships

-Conservation Volunteers has many successful partnerships with Australian businesses.
+Conservation Volunteers has many partnerships with Australian businesses.
 CVA has been able to develop a broad range of partnerships with corporate Australia for conservation projects which could not take place without corporate support.
 Each partnership is tailored to ensure it meets the needs of CVA, the company and the environment, and includes elements such as program funding, payroll giving, corporate volunteering, and staff fundraising for conservation.